zephyrproject-rtos/zephyr/doc/contribute/guidelines.rst

    details link near the end of the PR conversation list.
 See `Continuous Integration`_ for more information

-Repository layout
-*****************
+.. _source_tree_v2:

+Source Tree Structure
+*********************

-To clone the main Zephyr Project repositories use the instructions in :ref:`get_the_code`.
+To clone the main Zephyr Project repository use the instructions in :ref:`get_the_code`.

-The Zephyr project directory structure is described in :ref:`source_tree_v2` documentation.
+This section describes the main repository's source tree.
 In addition to the Zephyr kernel itself, you'll also find the sources for technical documentation, sample code, supported board configurations, and a collection of subsystem tests.
 All of these are available for developers to contribute to and enhance.

+Understanding the Zephyr source tree can help locate the code associated with a particular Zephyr feature.

+At the top of the tree, several files are of importance:

+:file:`CMakeLists.txt`
+    The top-level file for the CMake build system, containing a lot of the logic required to build Zephyr.

+:file:`Kconfig`
+    The top-level Kconfig file, which refers to the file :file:`Kconfig.zephyr` also found in the top-level directory.

+    See :ref:`the Kconfig section of the manual <kconfig>` for detailed Kconfig documentation.

+:file:`west.yml`
+    The :ref:`west` manifest, listing the external repositories managed by the west command-line tool.

+The Zephyr source tree also contains the following top-level directories, each of which may have one or more additional levels of subdirectories not described here.

+:file:`arch`
+    Architecture-specific kernel and system-on-chip (SoC) code.
+    Each supported architecture (for example, x86 and ARM) has its own subdirectory,
+    which contains additional subdirectories for the following areas:

+    * architecture-specific kernel source files
+    * architecture-specific kernel include files for private APIs

+:file:`soc`
+    SoC related code and configuration files.

+:file:`boards`
+    Board related code and configuration files.

+:file:`doc`
+    Zephyr technical documentation source files and tools used to generate the https://docs.zephyrproject.org web content.

+:file:`drivers`
+    Device driver code.

+:file:`dts`
+    :ref:`devicetree <dt-guide>` source files used to describe non-discoverable board-specific hardware details.

+:file:`include`
+    Include files for all public APIs, except those defined under :file:`lib`.

+:file:`kernel`
+    Architecture-independent kernel code.

+:file:`lib`
+    Library code, including the minimal standard C library.

+:file:`misc`
+    Miscellaneous code that doesn't belong to any of the other top-level directories.

+:file:`samples`
+    Sample applications that demonstrate the use of Zephyr features.

+:file:`scripts`
+    Various programs and other files used to build and test Zephyr applications.

+:file:`cmake`
+    Additional build scripts needed to build Zephyr.

+:file:`subsys`
+    Subsystems of Zephyr, including:

+    * USB device stack code
+    * Networking code, including the Bluetooth stack and networking stacks
+    * File system code
+    * Bluetooth host and controller

+:file:`tests`
+    Test code and benchmarks for Zephyr features.

+:file:`share`
+    Additional architecture independent data.
+It currently contains Zephyr's CMake package.

 Pull Requests and Issues
 ************************